 It has helped me figure out what type of funds I should be buying into and I’ll know how to properly pick an advisor when the time comes.
 Looking forward to the information Robbins includes in his next book.

-Have you read this book?
+Have you read the Unshakeable book?
 What have you taken away from Tony Robbin’s insight?
 Let me know in the comments section below!